taatuut/cleanpulse/README.md

 The dummython company now is AI enabled.
 The AI agent determines Top 3 of machines that need to be cleaned and predicts number of minutes needed, so you can calculate impact on production/revenue.
 Use the analysis to predict which machines are likely to have the highest need for cleaning maintenance resources taking costs for energy, detergent, labour and revenue loss due to production impact into account.
 Return this predictive maintenance schedule as a nicely styled reported written for plant managers including an schedule for cleaning for the coming week for machine operators.

+5.
+Create an overall audit report of TODO
+Use template TODO

 ### Neo4j
 Install Neo4j using `brew install neo4j`, this icnludes `cypher-shell` cli for neo4j and `openjdk@21`, see Appendix Neo4j.